Originally published August 2025.

 You own a contracting business and an employee requests accommodation from an illness and her manager denies it.
 This employee’s illness worsens due to lack of accommodation and the employee misses several days of work, resulting in the manager terminating the employee for absences.
 The employee then sues the business for violating the Americans with Disabilities Act, requiring your business to pay close to $100,000 to settle the lawsuit.

 Though you never expect to be sued by a current, prospective or former employee, the reality is that it is possible.
-An EPLI policy can make sure that you’re protected if a legal situation arises.
+An EPLI policy can make sure that you’re protected if a legal situation arises and promotes business continuity.

 Trade Credit Insurance